Lottoland: Licenses and legal background

 Lottoland currently has licenses from national supervisory bodies for lotteries in Gibraltar, Italy, the United Kingdom, Ireland, Australia — where it has a wagering license — South Africa, where it has a fixed-odds contingencies license along with B2C and B2B licenses — and Sweden, where it has an online gambling and betting license.

 In April 2018, the Australian government stated that it was considering banning Lottoland.
 Draft laws passed by the Australian parliament in June 2018 will see "synthetic lotteries" such as Lottoland banned in Australia from 2019, with concerns about companies such as Lottoland hurting family-operated newsagencies, being misleading about prizes and contributing to problem gambling.
 Lottoland then filed a complaint against the Australian Communications and Media Authority, and the Supreme Court of New South Wales ruled in favour of the company.

-The lottery companies from the 16 federal states of Germany that have joined together to form the Deutscher Lotto- und Totoblock consider betting on lottery results offered by providers such as Lottoland or Tipp24 to be a violation of the German Inter-State Gambling Treaty (Glücksspielstaatsvertrag).
+The lottery companies from the 16 federal states of Germany that have joined to form the Deutscher Lotto- und Totoblock consider betting on lottery results offered by providers such as Lottoland or Tipp24 to be a violation of the German Inter-State Gambling Treaty (Glücksspielstaatsvertrag).
 In March 2024, Lottoland received a lottery brokerage licence from Germany's gambling regulator GGL, allowing it to distribute state-licensed online lotteries.

 In 2019, the Swedish Gambling Authority fined United Lottery Solutions, an owner of lottoland.se, for providing the lottery Eurojackpot, which was not covered by Swedish gambling license.
 In 2020 Lottoland lost its first appeal.

 In September 2021, The UK gambling commission (UKGC) announced they would be taking regulatory action against Lottoland.
 The company was fined £760,000 ($1 million) by the UKGC and cited the reasoning behind the fine as social responsibility and anti-money laundering rule breaches between October 2019 and November 2020.